 The Suwanee Police Department is “dedicated to providing exemplary service by maintaining a proud tradition of professionalism, courage, and integrity; remembering always our commitment to the community and the citizen we are sworn to serve and protect.”

 Less than one percent of law enforcement officers from around the world graduate from the FBI National Academy, considered the Harvard of law enforcement training.
-Yet each member of the Suwanee Police Department's top management team is a graduate of the program.
-In this photograph, from left to right, are FBI National Academy graduates Capt.
-Clyde Byers, Chief Mike Jones, and Deputy Chief Janet Moon.
+Yet three of four members of the Suwanee Police Department's top management team – Chief Mike Jones and Capt.
+Cass Mooney – are a graduate of the program.

 Residents and officers work together to address neighborhood concerns through the PACT Program.

 Suwanee offers a variety of community policing and crime prevention programs.

 For additional information about the programs listed below, please email Suwanee's community relations officer Ofc.
 Richard Pope or call 770-904-7641.

 Through the Suwanee Police Department's PACT program, officers are assigned as liaisons to specific neighborhoods.

 PACT: Police & Citizens Together